k9mil/statum/README.md

 ## Demo Server

-A demo server is available, on a Heroku deno: [statum](https://statum-demo.tk/). *note: may or may not be up-to-date.

-The demo server is hosted on a DigitalOcean droplet, alongside a custom load-balanced multi architecture built with Docker, Nginx & uWSGI.
+A demo server is available, on a DigitalOcean droplet, alongside a custom load-balanced multi architecture built with Docker, Nginx & uWSGI: [statum](https://statum-demo.tk/). *note: may or may not be up-to-date (or down).

 ## Installation process